rexresearch

 The CU-Boulder research team, led by Ronggui Yang, associate

-professor of mechanical engineering in the College of Engineering
+professor of mechanical engineering in the College of

-enable efficient, low-cost supplementary cooling for
+thermal emission to enable efficient, low-cost supplementary

-thermoelectric power generation.
+cooling for thermoelectric power generation.

 If successful, CU-Boulder’s design could provide power plant